kodell80305/three-in-one-robot/README.md

 ![Screenshot 2025-03-19 143729](https://github.com/user-attachments/assets/45b9fb46-51ea-482a-8214-f8abd84f57f3)

 The second one is more traditional with an 8 in lazy susan, 38 mm motors.
+To get the build to the basic platform, you'll need  two stepper motors of the same size and either a six inch or eight inch lazy susan (8 inch is best unless it's too large for either the space or your printer).
+There is a base which can be mounted on threaded rods/offsets for leveling/tramming, a holder for the center part of the lazy susan and the 3d printed gears.
+There will be a rotation sensor mount, a radial sensor mount and one for the SCARA outer arm, 16 short M4 bolts and 16  M4 heated inserts.
+There will be a couple of additional M3 screws and associated heat inserts (a USB C soldering iron + heat inserts is ne of my favorite 3d printing gotos.
+I can be done with assembly where normally I would be looking for the nut/washer I dropped on the floor)  Minimal parts to print, so it's a very easy build.

 ![Screenshot 2025-03-18 105408](https://github.com/user-attachments/assets/6667d86c-5a57-4203-88a5-3525c1b6c738)